-Third-party adventures generally cost money as well, meaning that the DM is forced to throw down their hard-earned money in order to get an adventure going (unless you have nice players who are willing to chip in).
+Third-party adventures generally cost money as well, meaning the DM is forced to throw down hard-earned money to get an adventure going (unless nice players are willing to chip in).

-If you want to dip your toe into the world of pre-written adventures and encounters without opening your wallet, these websites have the free adventures you seek.
+If you want to dip your toe into the world of pre-written D&D adventures and encounters without opening your wallet, these websites have the free adventures you seek.

 1. D&D Beyond

 D&D Beyond is probably the single greatest website for Dungeons & Dragons players and DMs.
 Not only is one of the most useful tools for the game, but it also offers a series of free encounters you can use for a quick session with your friends.

 The Encounters of the Week articles have been running for a long time, so there are tons in the archive to choose from.